 of adopted students’ scholarships funded (for 2021-2022 school year)

 There is no deadline for filling out the FAFSA.
 However, there are some small need-based grants that are first come, first served, so it may be beneficial to submit it earlier rather than later.
-You may begin filling out the FAFSA in October.
+For the 2024-25 school year, you may begin filling out the FAFSA in December.

 Yes.
 The FAFSA needs to be resubmitted every year.
 Students will also need to accept their awards by signing and submitting their award letters.
 Follow the directions in your award letter and attachments to access all of your financial aid.